 Logs should be cut at least 1" (25 mm) shorter than the firebox so they fit in easily.
-It is very difficult to load the fire with logs that are just a little too long.
+Pieces that are even slightly too long make loading the fireplace very difficult.
 The most common standard length of firewood is 16" (400 mm).